Louisa Hawton

 Louisa Hawton (born 9 March 1985) is an Australian professional boxer.
 She has held the WBC interim female atomweight title since 2019 and previously the WBO female junior-flyweight title in 2016.
 As of May 2020, she is ranked as the world's eighth best active female atomweight by BoxRec.

 Professional boxing record

+Television appearances

+In 2023, Hawton was a contestant on the Australian reality television show The Summit.

 Personal life

-Hawton has two children and is now based in the USA.
+Hawton has two children and is now based in the United States, she has the net worth of about 350'000$.